[2024 Graduates] [Shikoku Office] We tried office relocation work [Miyoshi City, Tokushima Prefecture]

 Work2-2: Drain all the water from the pond

-cleaning the pond .
+cleaning the pond.

 The team started with the large pieces of trash that had been floating on the surface of the water the previous day already having been removed by another member of staff

-The depth was about knee-deep.
+The water was about knee-deep.

-It was quite a workout.
+It turned out to be quite a workout.

 The next step is to remove the sludge that has settled at the bottom of the pond.